-Earlier this year at Apple’s WWDC annual conference they announced some awesome new features coming for podcasters.
-In iOS 11 there would be a handful of new tags and features that podcasters have been begging for.
-Fortunately for us podcasters many of these new tags will make it a much better experience for podcast listeners, but also make our job as content creators a bit easier too.
+Earlier this year at Apple’s WWDC annual conference, they announced some awesome new features coming for podcasters.
+In iOS 11, there will be some new tags and features that many of us have been begging for.
+Fortunately, Apple listened by creating new iOS tags to improve the listening and content creation experiences.

 All of the iOS tags below are now included in v1.18 and higher of Seriously Simple Podcasting.

-If you’ve ever either rated/reviewed a podcast or encouraged your listeners to do the same you know that the process is a giant pain in the neck.
-Thankfully with iOS 11 Apple has made this process a TON easier for podcast listeners.
-Now in order to rate and review your podcast.
+If you’ve ever either rated or reviewed a podcast or encouraged your listeners to do the same, you know that the process is a giant pain in the neck.
+Thankfully with iOS 11, Apple has made this process a lot easier.

-Previously your iTunes URL would take visitors to different areas of the iTunes app depending on whether they were already subscribed to your podcast or not.
-This is not only confusing to listeners who are trying to rate/review your app, but also tough for you as the podcast owner to give guidance to those listeners about how to go about this process.
+Previously, your iTunes URL would take visitors to different areas of the iTunes app depending if they already subscribed to your podcast.
+This confused listeners who were trying to leave a review and harder to podcasters to guide them through the process.

-Fortunately in iOS 11 now Rating and Reviewing podcasts are easy whether you’re subscribed to the podcast or not.
-Both giving a new Rating and Review, AND viewing existing ratings/reviews are visible from BOTH the subscription library and the catalog where your show is listed (for those who aren’t already subscribed).
+Fortunately in iOS 11, now rating and reviewing podcasts is easy whether you’re subscribed to the podcast or not.
+Now reviews and ratings are visible from a listener’s subscription library and the general category where your show is listed.

 <itunes:type> – Episodic or Serial Shows

 In a lot of ways the blockbuster podcast Serial from the team at Gimlet Productions changed the world of podcasting.
 It very much popularized the concept of listening to podcast episodes in a particular order, with each week building on the previous episode.